MurmurationsNetwork/MurmurationsServices/docs/other-services/allocator.md

 # Murmurations Allocator

-The Murmurations Allocator is another service designed to support the Murmurations Map.
+[Murmurations Allocator](https://github.com/MurmurationsNetwork/MurmurationsAllocator/) is a service designed to support the [Murmurations Map](https://github.com/MurmurationsNetwork/MurmurationsMap).
 Through the Allocator, the Map service can retrieve data via the `/profiles` route in the format of `[longitude, latitude, profile_url]`.

 ## Dependencies

-1. Kubernetes: Access to a Kubernetes cluster for managing service's deployment.
+1. Kubernetes: Access to a Kubernetes cluster for managing the service's deployment.
-2. MongoDB: An existing MongoDB instance for data storage, we're hosting MongoDB on DigitalOcean.
+2. MongoDB: An existing MongoDB instance for data storage, currently hosted in our production and test Kubernetes clusters.
 3. Domain Name: A registered domain name for the service endpoint.

 ## Deployment Guide